The main difference between sound field recordings and traditional stereo is the addition of the two dimensions front-back (y) and up-down (z).

 Immersiveness (also known as Listener Envelopment, LE) is one of the benefits gained.
-In practice, the listener feels a degree of envelopment, that the sound is all around – and gets a feeling of “being there” rather than listening to a recording of being there.
+In practice, your listener feels a degree of envelopment, that the sound is all around - and gets a feeling of "being there" rather than listening to a recording of being there.

 The effect is best obtained when listening on headphones or earbuds, which today is the preferred method for listeners of podcasts and web content, and to a large degree also of radio.